-aIRE
+Towards an Incoherent Refusal of Efficiency

 “efficient (adj.)

 1. (of a system or machine) achieving maximum productivity with minimum wasted effort or expense.

 2. (of a person) working in a well-organized and competent way.”
 (Oxford Dictionaries)

 “Efficiency is a measurable concept that can be determined by determining the ratio of useful output to total input.
 It minimizes the waste of resources such as physical materials, energy and time, while successfully achieving the desired output.”
 (Investopedia)